SAFETAG/SAFETAG/content/guides/risk_modeling/examples/pre-mortum_sample_process.md

 **Adversary Exploration (Likelyhood):**

-  * Give participants a pen and three sticky note pads.
   * Explain the topic and the categories. [^GPR_8_Likelihood]
     * "History – a past incidence or pattern of attacks on similar organizations."
     * "Intent – specific threats, a demonstrated intention or mindset to attack."
     * "Capability – the wherewithal to carry out an attack."
-  * Instruct each person to generate adversaries who have demonstrated likelihood to impact their work or one of the process'.
+  * Brainstorm adversaries who have demonstrated likelihood to impact their work or one of the process'.
-  * Include only one adversary per sticky note.
-  * Have one participant quickly describe then place an adversary on the board.
+  * Pick an adversary and write their name on the board.
-  * Invite others to place similar/the same adversaries in proximity and quickly describe their demonstrated likelihood if a different category or reason.
+  * Write specific instances of advesary history, intent, and capacity announced by the participants.
-  * Repeat the process until all adversaries are included.
+  * Repeat the process until all adversaries are completed.
-  * Discuss and rearrange adversaries as groupings emerge.
-  * Label adversary clusters that appear.

   * **NOTES:**
-    * Tell participants to write multiple adversaries per color.
-	* Tell participants to only write the adversaries name, not the explanation.
 	* Limit the time frame for discussion.
-    * Take photos of the adversary clusters once you have finished enumerating them.
+    * Take photos of the adversary lists.

 **Impact Ranking:** The goal of this exercise is to have the trainee lead the host organization in classifying the severity of the possible impacts from the threats they have just explored.